Curry's 21 points, 12 boards lead Warriors in Game 1, 112-87

 Jalen Brunson scored 14 points but missed all five of his 3s for the surprising Mavs, who stunned the top-seeded Suns in a 123-90 thumping in Game 7 on Sunday in Phoenix.

-Stopping Doncic is the tall task this time after the Warriors already handled two-time reigning MVP Nikola Jokic in the first round, then Ja Morant early last series before his knee injury.

-Curry hit two quick 3s in sparking a 10-2 burst to begin the third for a Golden State squad that eliminated Memphis in a six-game semifinal series.
-Thompson scored all of his 15 points after halftime, his first of the game on a layup at the 10:22 mark of the third after missing his first four shots.

-Curry, last season’s scoring champ, missed his initial five 3-point tries — four in the first — before connecting with 50 seconds left in the first half when he was 1 for 7.
-But he got involved other ways by dishing out four assists and grabbing seven rebounds in the first half.
+Curry, last season’s scoring champ, missed his initial five 3-point tries before connecting with 50 seconds left in the first half.
+But he got involved other ways by dishing out four assists and grabbing seven rebounds.

-Kevon Looney remained in the starting lineup for Steve Kerr as the coach made his return to the bench after sitting out the final three games against Memphis with COVID-19.

-Looney finished with 10 points, five rebounds and four assists after coming in to start in the Game 6 clincher against the Grizzlies.
+Then he hit two quick 3s in sparking a 10-2 burst to begin the third for a Golden State squad that eliminated Memphis in a six-game semifinal series.

+“It is how we play,” Curry said.
+“When you have that ability to create separation like we did in the third quarter, it’s a fun way to play.”

 “We would like to play our pace but the Warriors have a unique pace, they’re going to get out and put a lot of pressure on your defense in transition,” Kidd said.
 “We have to be cautious of that.
 We don’t want a track meet.”